VICO-UoE/mlpractical/notes/environment-set-up.md

-## 3. Installing Miniconda From Scratch - Only do this step if you
+## 3. Installing Miniconda From Scratch - Only do this step if you have chosen not to do step 2

 We provide instructions here for getting an environment with all the required dependencies running on computers running